nasa/HyperCP/README.md

 *Note: only the datasets specified in ProcessL1e.py in each group will be interpolated and carried forward.
 For radiometers, this means that ancillary instrument data such as SPEC_TEMP and THERMAL_RESP will be dropped at L1E and beyond.
 See ProcessL1e.py at Perform Time Intepolation comment.*

 Optional plots of Es, Li, and Lt of L1E data can be generated which show the temporal interpolation for each parameter and each waveband to the slowest sampling radiometer timestamp.
-They are saved in /Plots/L1E.
+They are saved in [output_directory]/Plots/L1E.
 Plotting is time and memory intensive, and so may not be adviseable for processing an entire cruise.

-*{To Do: Allow provision for above water radiometers that operate simultaneously and/or in the exact same wavebands.}* *{To Do: Change output of plots to match data output path.}*
+*{To Do: Allow provision for above water radiometers that operate simultaneously and/or in the exact same wavebands.}*

 ##### SeaBASS File and Header